Gardening team discussing a garden plan

 Where an internal appeal cannot resolve matters, complainants may pursue independent dispute resolution or seek advice from an appropriate impartial body.
 We will cooperate with any legitimate independent review while maintaining obligations under privacy and safety rules.

-File and records representing complaint documentation Confidentiality, recordkeeping and data protection — All complaints and associated records will be retained in accordance with data protection obligations and our retention schedule.
+A gardener wearing teal gloves is pruning a small, dense shrub with variegated green and yellow leaves using small garden pruning shears.
+The shrub is situated in a well-maintained flower bed or landscaped area, with visible dark soil and woodchip mulch covering the ground around it.
+In the background, part of the gardener's dark rubber boots can be seen, indicating they are tending to an outdoor garden space.
+The natural lighting suggests a clear day, and the scene highlights careful gardening techniques suitable for maintaining healthy vegetation in a residential garden in Mortlake or the surrounding London area.
+This image exemplifies routine shrub trimming and outdoor garden maintenance, relevant to gardening services provided by Gardeners Mortlake.
+Confidentiality, recordkeeping and data protection — All complaints and associated records will be retained in accordance with data protection obligations and our retention schedule.
 Records will include the complaint details, investigation notes, communications and final outcome.
 Access to these records is limited to staff directly involved and to authorized reviewers.
 Personal data will not be disclosed beyond what is necessary to investigate and resolve the complaint.

-Handshake signifying resolution of a gardening dispute Responsibilities and expectations — Clients are expected to provide clear, timely information and reasonable access to the site when a re-inspection is needed.
+A gardener wearing light green gardening gloves is planting vibrant orange, red, and yellow flowering plants into a garden bed on a lush, well-maintained lawn.
+The garden features a wooden edging that separates the flower bed from the grass, with rich, dark soil visible around the plants.
+The surrounding lawn appears healthy and dense, with bright natural sunlight highlighting the vivid colours of the flowers and the greenery.
+In the background, there is a small section of garden tool or wooden structure, suggesting ongoing outdoor garden maintenance typical of professional gardening services in the Mortlake area, with potential relevance to local gardening and landscaping offerings by Gardeners Mortlake.
+The scene captures a bright, outdoor gardening activity in a residential garden, with a focus on planting and lawn care under favourable weather conditions.
+Responsibilities and expectations — Clients are expected to provide clear, timely information and reasonable access to the site when a re-inspection is needed.
 Our gardeners are expected to co-operate fully with investigations and to comply with safety and professional standards.
 We commit to learning from complaints and to using findings to improve operational standards, training and service protocols.
 The procedure aims to be proportionate, speedily delivered and focused on practical redress and continuous improvement.

 Gardeners Mortlake